PaRr0tBoY/Awesome-Vivaldi/Vivaldi7.9Stable/README.md

 - Turned on 2 level tab stacking under tabstacking.
 - Turned on Auto-hide under Appearance settings.
 - Read mod list to understand what these mods do.
 Most mods have a short description on top of file content.
+** Many mods of this pack works in backgroYouwoYou won't notice them instantly when you first installed them.
+Read the mod list to understand what they do if you're interested. **
+** Some mods are disabled for being buggy or not finished.**
+Turned on disabled css mods at Import.css
+Turned on disabled js mods at window.html